rolandtritsch/scala-corner/README.md

 ```scala
 val counter = new CornerCounter(grid)
 ```
-3. Call the `count` method with the cordinates you are interested in to get the number of corners for that cell, e.g. ...
+3. Use the `corners` map with the cordinates you are interested in to get the number of corners for that cell, e.g. ...
 ```scala
 val count = counter.corners((0, 0))
 ```
+You can obviously use the `regions` map with the `corners` map to get all corners of a region (and then sum them up).

 The constructor either takes an `Array[Array[T]]` or a `Map[(Int, Int), T]` to describe all cells of the regions that need to be counted.